capacitor-community/appcenter-sdk-capacitor/README.md

 ## Plugins

-The Capacitor App Center SDK consists of a several plugins so you can use any or all of the supported App Center services:
+The Capacitor App Center SDK consists of a several plugins so you can use any or all of the supported App Center services.
+This SDK uses a modular approach, where you just add the modules for App Center services that you want to use. `appcenter-analytics` and `appcenter-crashes` make sense to add to almost every app, as they provide value with no additional setup required. `appcenter` provides general purpose App Center APIs, useful for multiple services.

 | Package | Source | Version |
 | --- | --- | --- |